Parallels/packer-examples/kali-linux/variables.md

 ## Boot Settings

 * `boot_command` - Determines the boot command used when starting the virtual machine.
-This is a string, and we've provided a default value compatible with ParrotOS.
+This is a string, and we've provided a default value compatible with Kali Linux.
 However, you can specify your own or look at available options in the [boot commands](./boot_commands/index.md) directory.
 * `boot_wait` - Determines the duration the script should wait for the virtual machine to boot.
 While 6 minutes is suitable for most machines, slower systems might require an extended wait time.

-## ParrotOS Source
+## Kali Linux Source

-* `iso_url` - Specifies the path to the ParrotOS ISO file or the url for it to be downloaded.
+* `iso_url` - Specifies the path to the Kali Linux ISO file or the url for it to be downloaded.
 * `iso_checksum` - Specifies the checksum of the ISO file.
 If this is set, the script will validate the checksum of the ISO file after downloading it.

 ## Additional Options